National Gallery Singapore

 With its own lineage as the Development Bank of Singapore, whose history is deeply intertwined with Singapore’s progress, DBS brings the Singapore story to the masses through visual arts with the three galleries that collectively make up the DBS Singapore Gallery.

 These galleries allow one to take a step back in time.
 With each focusing on life during different periods in Singapore starting from the 1900s, you can also take a closer look at defining moments in Singapore’s history.
 But art isn’t just about the past.
 There’s a contemporary collection too with several creative installations that might just leave you in awe.
-I won’t spoil the surprise for you though, but it was an impressive sneak peak for many!
+I won’t spoil the surprise for you though, but it was an impressive sneak peek for many!

 I never knew Singapore had so much art to offer, and can imagine many making a beeline for the Singapore Gallery when it opens.